lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 The RSA-KEM Algorithm has the following underlying components:

-- KDF, a key-derivation function, which derives key-encryption key of a specified length from a shared secret;
+- KDF, a key-derivation function, which derives key-encryption key of a specified length from a shared secret value;

 - Wrap, a symmetric key-encryption algorithm, which encrypts keying material using key-encryption key that was produced by the KDF.